Ehlers-Kundt Conjecture about Gravitational Waves and Dynamical Systems: Autonomous and non-autonomous cases

 \begin{remark} {\em (1) The density of the set $\mathcal{D}\ni u_0$ proven in Proposition \ref{p_polinomio_no_autonomo} makes apparent that, as in the autonomous case, \br a multiplicity of \er incomplete trajectories will be obtained.

-(2) The additional condition \eqref{condicionadicional}, which was not imposed in the autonomous case, is a simple choice \bb which stresses the unique step in the non-autonomous proof with no analog in the autonomous one, namely, the Claim at the proof of Lemma~\ref{l2} and its consequences.
-So, we prefer to maintain it, even if it could be removed (recall that the value of $\rho_0$ will be so big that $-\partial_\rho V>0$ on all $D_k[\rho_0, \theta_+]$; so, in the case $\dot\rho(u_0)=0$, one has $\dot\rho(\bar u_0)>0$ for $\bar u_0>u_0$ arbitrarily close to $u_0$ and, so, with $\dot \theta(\bar u_0)$ arbitrarily small). \eb }\end{remark} As in the autonomous case, we will focus only on the case $k=0$.
-Thus, the system of ODE's to be considered is similar to \eqref{ze.14'}:
+(2) Recall that \eqref{condicionadicional} is just the strengthening of the non-strict inequality assumed in formula \eqref{e_theorem_zt} into a strict one.
+This additional hypothesis stresses the unique step in the non-autonomous case with no analog in the autonomous one, namely, the Claim at the proof of Lemma~\ref{l2}.
+A more careful analysis would allow one to consider this and other cases.
+Indeed, Theorems \ref{zt} and \ref{t} would hold not only in the case $\dot \theta(u_0)=0$ but also for values of $\dot \theta(u_0)$ small enough for the required technical bounds.
+Then, the case $\dot\rho(u_0)=0$ would also hold because the value of $\rho_0$ will be so big that $-\partial_\rho V>0$ on all $D_k[\rho_0, \theta_+]$ and, therefore, from the equality $\dot\rho(u_0)=0$ one obtains $\dot\rho(\bar u_0)>0$ for $\bar u_0>u_0$ arbitrarily close to $u_0$ and, so, with $\dot \theta(\bar u_0)$ arbitrarily small.
+However, it is not our purpose here to yield sharp estimates of all the possible incomplete trajectories, but only to show the existence of some of them. \eb }\end{remark} As in the autonomous case, we will focus only on the case $k=0$.
+Thus, the system of ODE's to be considered is similar to \eqref{ze.14'}, namely, for $n\geq 3$:

 \br (the reader can consider, with no loss of generality, $u_0=0$). \er Even though the domains $D[\rho_0,\theta_+]$ to be used are equal to those in \eqref{e_Dk} for the autonomous case, a technical strengthening of the bounds in Lemma \ref{zl1} is required.